Campus Access this Summer

 Please do not order food deliveries or external catering on campus.
 Any on-campus catering needs should be managed through Restaurant Associates (RA).
 RA will customize all menus to suit the needs of any department and budget.
 Due to summer schedules and staff availability, orders should be placed at least seven days prior to the event and can be submitted to Brian Rice at firstname.lastname@example.org.

 Visitors, including family members of students, faculty, and staff, must be accompanied by MIT COVID Pass holders.
 All visitors must follow pre-pandemic visitor restrictions and guidelines and current campus policies.
 Unaccompanied visitors are only permitted outdoors.
-More information about visitor policies for the fall semester should be released later in June.

 All MIT-related travel must be registered.
 Travel to CDC level 3 or 4 countries must comply with the existing exception process.